boickle/vayd-enterprise-manager/APPOINTMENT_REQUEST_PAYLOAD.md

 This document describes the payload structure for the appointment request form submission.
 The payload adapts based on whether the user is logged in, is a new/existing client, and whether they're requesting euthanasia or a regular visit.

+## API Endpoints Used

+The form uses the following API endpoints for species and breed selection:

+- **Species List**: `GET /public/species-breeds?practiceId=1`
+  - Returns a list of available species (e.g., Canine, Feline, Avian)
+  - Response includes `species` array with objects containing `id` and `name`

+- **Breeds List**: `GET /public/species-breeds?practiceId=1&speciesId={speciesId}`
+  - Returns a list of breeds for the specified species
+  - Only called after a species is selected
+  - Response includes `breeds` array with objects containing `id`, `name`, and nested `species` object

+**Note**: The breed field in the form is implemented as a searchable type-ahead dropdown that filters breeds in real-time as the user types.

 ## Base Payload Structure

 ```json